Gatka

 The stick used in Gatka is made of wood and is usually 91–107 cm long, with a thickness of around 12.7 mm.
 It comes with a fitted leather hilt, 15–18 cm and is often decorated with Punjabi-style multi-coloured threads.

 The other weapon used in the sport is a shield, natively known as phari.
 It is round in shape, measuring 23 × 23 cm, and is made of dry leather.
 It is filled with either cotton or dry grass to protect the hand of player in case of full contact hit by an opponent.

-Gatka originated in the Punjab in the 15th century.
+Gatka originated in the Punjab in the 15th century as part of the Shastar Vidya martial art system.
 There has been a revival during the later 20th century, with an International Gatka Federation was founded in 1982 and formalized in 1987, and gatka is now popular as a sport or sword dance performance art and is often shown during Sikh festivals.
+The martial-art is known as Gatkabaazi or Gatkebaazi but has become abbreiviated as Gatka.
+Other spellings include Gadka and Gadā.